Matachines

-Matachines (Spanish singular matachín; sword dancers dressed in ritual attire called bouffon) are a carnivalesque dance troupe that emerged in Spain in the early 17th century inspired by similar European traditions such as the moresca.
-The term danza de matachines is also used to refer to their characteristic dance and music.
+Matachines (Spanish singular matachín; sword dancers dressed in ritual attire called bouffon) are a carnivalesque dancers performing a dance that emerged in Spain in the early 17th century, inspired by similar European traditions such as the moresca.
+The term danza de matachines refers to their characteristic dance and music.
 The dance was documented in the 1642 treatise Discursos sobre el arte del dançado by Juan de Esquivel Navarro.
-The tradition was imported into Latin American countries such as Mexico and Peru.
+The tradition was imported into Latin American countries such as Mexico and Peru and into the Southwestern United States.

-In America
+Name

+Matachines is also written as matlachines and matlatzines in central Mexico.
+The term matachines has been ascribed to Spanish, Italic, or Arabic origins.